 Winter is a beautiful time to visit Manzanita.
+It can also be a dangerous time to be on the beach, especially during King Tide and hazardous surf conditions.
 When visiting Manzanita.
 It’s important to remember that the ocean and the weather can often be unpredictable, especially during winter storms and extreme high tides.
 Here are some tips to make your winter vacation safe.

 They’re called sneaker waves because they appear without warning, often surging high up on the beach with deadly force, and are impossible to predict.